⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 MetricValueDescription

-P/E Ratio (TTM)20.91The trailing twelve-month Price-to-Earnings ratio measures the current share price relative to the company's past earnings per share, indicating how much investors are willing to pay for each dollar of past earnings.
+P/E Ratio (TTM)22.22The trailing price-to-earnings ratio measures the current share price relative to the company's earnings per share over the past twelve months, indicating how much investors are willing to pay for each dollar of earnings.

-Price/Sales (TTM)3.95The trailing twelve-month Price-to-Sales ratio compares a company's market capitalization to its revenue, often used for companies with unstable or negative earnings.
+Price/Sales (TTM)4.16The price-to-sales ratio compares the company's market capitalization to its total revenue over the past twelve months, often used for valuing companies with inconsistent earnings.

-Price/Book (MRQ)6.49The most recent quarter Price-to-Book ratio compares a company's market value to its book value, indicating how much investors are willing to pay for each dollar of net assets.
+Price/Book (MRQ)6.75The price-to-book ratio compares the company's market value to its book value (assets minus liabilities), indicating how much investors are willing to pay for each dollar of net assets.

-EV/EBITDA14.98Enterprise Value to EBITDA measures a company's total value relative to its earnings before interest, taxes, depreciation, and amortization, often used for comparing companies across different industries.
+EV/EBITDA15.33Enterprise Value to EBITDA is a valuation multiple that compares the total value of a company to its earnings before interest, taxes, depreciation, and amortization, often used for comparing companies across different capital structures.

 Peer Comparison